We are pleased to announce...

-Cordell Expeditions is pleased to announce a new amateur-radio expedition to Clipperton Island, March, 2013.
+Cordell Expeditions is pleased to announce ascientific expedition to Clipperton Island, March, 2013.
+We will use the vessel Shogun from San Diego.

 The goals of the project are:

 The first goal of the DXpedition is to enable as many contacts with Clipperton for as many different radio amateurs as possible.
-To this end we will field a highly experienced team of up to 24 operators and up to 8 active stations.
+To this end we will field a highly experienced team of up to 24 operators and up to 11 active stations.
 The motivation for this is to participate in the worldwide activity of amateur radio, using it as a tool for fraternity and information.
-We expect to make about 100,000 contacts with 25,000 different stations during the expedition.
+Optimistically, we are hoping for good conditioins, to enable us to make more than 100,000 contacts with up to 30,000 different stations during the expedition.
 We will favor making contacts with stations needing Clipperton for the first time, but all DXers are welcome to contact us.

 The second goal of the radio operation is to deploy and use DXA (version 2).
 Developed by KK6EK for the 2005 Kure Atoll DXpedition K7C, this system comprises a satellite link from the DXpedition site to a land-based server, and software to enable quasi-real-time communications between the DXpedition site and the server, including direct interaction with DXers.
 The system is described in various documents available at www.cordell.org/DXA and is available in a working simulated expedition mode on this website (click here).
 The purpose of DXA is to provide a nearly real-time presentation of the radio log as an aid to DXers wanting to make a contact with the DXpedition.
 The system reduces the need for duplicate (insurance) contacts, provides an engrossing view of the ongoing operation of the DXpedition, and enhances the integrity and accuracy of the log.